RnbWd/chronic-seed/README.md

 $ node build -w
 ```

-To watch files rebuild incrementally (`livereload` is more efficient this way)
+To watch files and rebuild incrementally (`livereload` is more efficient this way)

 ```bash
 $ node build html scss bundle -w